 She previously served as the Colorado Main Street Coordinator at the Colorado Department of Local Affairs.
 Prior to that, she served as a Regional Economic and Community Development Manager in New Mexico.
 Her professional background includes business retention, downtown revitalization, affordable housing, public facilitation, policy, and practical problem solving.

 Stephanie is a Certified Economic Developer, CEcD, with focus on strategic planning and neighborhood revitalization.
-She holds a bachelor’s degree in International Business from New Mexico State University and is currently enrolled in the Master of Public Administration Executive Program at the University of Colorado, Denver.
+She holds a bachelor’s degree in International Business from New Mexico State University and a Master of Public Administration from the University of Colorado, Denver.

 Mona joined the City of Westminster in 2004 assisting Economic Development.
 In 2016 she began supporting the development of Downtown Westminster as a Downtown Westminster Management Analyst.
 Her primary focus is development and real estate transaction support, maintaining project schedules, managing the Downtown-related budgets, as well as performing focused research and special tasks relating to the development of Downtown.